Vexatious-777/Vexatious-777/README.md

  Hello, My name is Alex
-- I graduated from Southern New Hampshire University.
+- I graduated from Southern New Hampshire University in April 2025
 -
-- My current programming languages:
+- programming languages I have worked with:
-- C++, Java, JavaScript, Python, Kotlin
+- C++, Java, JavaScript, Python
 -
-- Full-Stack Tech Stack: MEAN
+- Looking to gain Experience
 -
 - 📫 How to reach me: Email:// alexander.griffith.12@outlook.com // Discord: .vexatious